Coptic Orthodox Church in Wales: St. Mary and St. Mercurius Coptic Orthodox Church

 This church is under the direct supervision of Pope Shenouda III of Alexandria and he is the head of the Church's council.

-Saint Mary and Saint Abasikhyron Coptic Orthodox Church
+St. Mary and St. Abasikhyron Coptic Orthodox Church

-The second Coptic Orthodox Church in Llandudno Wales was bought by the Coptic Orthodox Diocese of the Midlands in 2005 under the supervision of Bishop Missael as Coptic Orthodox services began there later that year.
+The second Coptic Orthodox Church in Llandudno, Wales was bought by the Coptic Orthodox Diocese of the Midlands in 2005 under the supervision of Bishop Missael as Coptic Orthodox services began there later that year.

-At first the Church did not have its own priest, therefore the mass was held there on Saturdays by a visiting priest, Father Bishoy, from the Coptic Orthodox Church in Manchester.
-Later the Church had its own priest, Fr.
+At first the church did not have its own priest, therefore the mass was held there on Saturdays by a visiting priest, Father Bishoy, from the Coptic Orthodox Church in Manchester.
+Later the church had its own priest, Fr.
 John Saleeb.

 The church was consecrated by Pope Shenouda III during a visit to the UK on Saturday 29 March 2008.